Mithik-aiml/fwd-ex1/README.md

 # EX01 Developing a Simple Webserver
+## Name:G.Mithik jain
+## Ref no:212224240087
 ## Date:13-03-2025

 ## AIM:
-To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.
+To develop a simple webserver to serve html page and display the table
 ## DESIGN STEPS:
 ### Step 1:
 HTML content creation.